sunlightlabs/django-locksmith/README.rst

 Django utilities for shared api authentication & analytics.

-django-locksmith provides two Django applications, locksmith.auth and locksmith.hub. locksmith.hub is an application that facilitates signup and has generic analytics support that supports reports from any API locksmith.auth provides mechanisms for being issued an API key from a hub server and authenticating API calls.
+django-locksmith provides a few Django applications, locksmith.hub, locksmith.auth, and locksmith.mongoauth.

+locksmith.hub is an application that facilitates signup and has generic analytics support that supports reports from any API

+locksmith.auth provides mechanisms for being issued an API key from a hub server and authenticating API calls.
 It also includes a management command to submit nightly reports to a locksmith.hub instance.

+locksmith.mongoauth provies the same interface as locksmith.auth but instead of using Django's ORM it relies upon pymongo and uses a mongodb database.
+Like locksmith.auth it includes a way to submit nightly usage reports to a locksmith.hub instance.

-django-locksmith is a project of Sunlight Labs (c) 2010.
+django-locksmith is a project of Sunlight Labs (c) 2011.
 Written by James Turk <jturk@sunlightfoundation.com>.

 All code is under a BSD-style license, see LICENSE for details.